Home Share Companion FAQ

 Can I go on holidays when I am living in the home owners house?

 Going on holidays is completely acceptable, but you need to give notice to the homeowner so that they can plan around your time away.
 Likewise, a weekend away once a month to visit your family or take a trip is totally ok too.

 How much notice do I need to give when moving out?

 How much notice can I expect to be given?

 Likewise, a one-month notice is normal, but if the home share companion is violating the home share agreement, the contract can be terminated sooner.

 What should I do if the home owner becomes sick?

-It is not your responsibility to care for the homeowner yourself, but letting one of the homeowner’s family members or doctors know is advised.
+It is not your responsibility to care for the homeowner, letting the next of kin know or reaching out directly to medical services in an emergency is advised.

 What ID do I need to provide for vetting?